ad4mh07/spring-oscillation-model/README.md

 ## Overview

 This project models the motion of a mass attached to a spring system using numerical methods.
-The scenario was inspired by questiom 18 of the 2024 Paper 1 AQA A-Level Further Maths paper.
+The scenario was inspired by questiom 18 of the 2024 AQA A-Level Further Maths Paper 1.
 The model solves the governing differential equations of motion and visualises how system parameters affect the resulting oscillations.

 The simulation includes: